 Italy’s incredibly long and rich history makes it a wonder to travel to.
 In the following passage, we will detail Italy’s long history, starting with Rome and ending with the unification of the city-states as one country.
-This can act as a guide for your travels, and give you an insight into Italy before you even set foot in the country.
+This can act as a guide for your travels and give you an insight into Italy before you even set foot in the country.
 When we’ve learned about a country’s history, the places we visit once we’re there become more meaningful than if we didn’t know anything about them at all.
 We recognize the locations like old friends after a long hiatus.

-While Italy doesn’t have the oldest history, as compared to say China or ancient Iraq, it is certainly one of the most well-known and well-documented histories.
+While Italy doesn’t have the oldest history, as compared to say China, it is certainly one of the most well-known and well-documented histories.
 The Indo-European people started to populate the modern Italian peninsula around 2000 B.C.E, and from around 1000 B.C.E. up until the third century B.C.E., the ancient Etruscans established city-states throughout central Italy, what is now modern-day Tuscany.
 Gene tests have confirmed that the ancient Etruscans were, in fact, indigenous to the peninsula.
 The Etruscans spread their influence from central Italy to the north and the south, and heavily influenced the early days of Rome – in fact, the word Rome itself is Etruscan.
 Eventually, the Etruscans succeeded power to the Romans who were fast becoming the most powerful civilization on the peninsula.
 The Etruscans were influenced heavily by the Greeks, and they eventually passed this onto the Romans.
 By 264 B.C.E., all of Italy south of Gaul (France) was led by the Roman state, except for the heel and toe of the boot, which was ruled by Greek tribes.

 Rome prospered and spread from the north of Africa to the isles of the United Kingdom, this prosperity continued unabated for about seven centuries until inner mismanagement and constant raids and sieges by barbarians brought western Rome to her knees.
-After this point, the sixth century C.E., a number of peoples vied for control over the Italian peninsula, splitting it up into various segments.
+After this point, the sixth century C.E., several peoples vied for control over the Italian peninsula, splitting it up into various segments.
 Italy would remain politically fragmented for years, with city-states like Venetia and Genova warring with one another.
 In the 13th – 16th century, Italy would become the centre once again of a cultural boom – the Renaissance.

 The Renaissance was a period in which the Italian people, and indeed the people of Europe, came back in touch with the high art of ancient times.
 The thousand years preceding the Renaissance, known as the ‘dark ages’, are so called because they were a time with relatively little documentation, and so things were ‘dark’, historically speaking.
 Many people became illiterate during the dark ages, and very little was recorded from this period.
 The Renaissance was a time when people re-examined their roots in art, engineering, medicine, literature, trade, commerce; these were all highly appreciated facets of society during the Renaissance.
 Trade in particular linked countries in Europe with countries in Africa and Asia, and of course expeditions to the Americas were undertaken, further bolstering commercial prowess.